Costa Rica Wildlife Photography Workshops

 Travel to Puerto Jimenez, Intro, Photo Walk

-Once you arrive we will explore the property and hopefully get the first wildlife photos of the trip before returning to have some dinner.
+Once we arrive, we’ll explore the property and hopefully capture our first wildlife shots of the trip.

 Day 3